-Join Eve Porcello for an in-depth discussion in this video Enhancing object literals, part of Up and Running with ECMAScript 6.
+Join Eve Porcello for an in-depth discussion in this video Enhancing object literals, part of Learning ECMAScript 6.

 - ES6 enhancements give us ways of shortening…and simplifying object literals.…Let's take a look at an example of an ES5 object.…On line six, I'm going to create a variable called cat.…And our cat object is going to contain several methods.…The first of these methods is meow.…The second of these methods is purr.…And the third of these methods is snore.…